MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-monitor.md

 ---
 title: bitsadmin monitor
-description: Windows Commands topic for bitsadmin monitor, which monitors jobs in the transfer queue that the current user owns. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin monitor**, which monitors jobs in the transfer queue that are owned by the current user. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article